jgeller112/clustering_project/README.md

 Conclusion
 ==========

-From this, we glean that three clusters are adequate.
-Generally speaking, participants grouped speakers into three clusters/groups:
+From this, we glean that two clusters are adequate.

+I think 3 better represents the data, however.

 -   Cluster 1: English/African